mrmilu/front_web_mrmilu/README.md

 ```

 Once **standard version** updates packages versions and changelog you are able to both
 push tags and publish packages.
-To achieve this do the following:
+To achieve this, do the following:

 ```shell
 git push origin <tag_name> # git tag to list tag names